A Publishing Empire

 physical culture magazine When Macfadden returned to New York City from Europe in 1915, he picked up where he had left off with his publishing business and health crusade.
 Physical Culture Magazine was doing quite well but not so well that Macfadden did not have to work very hard to keep everything going financially.

-True Story magazineIn 1919, something occurred which changed the whole picture.
-For quite some time readers of his magazine had been sending letters which told their personal stories about overcoming difficulties.
-The decision was made to publish these stories (with permission of the writers) in a new magazine.
-The first issue of the new magazine called "True Story" hit the newstands May, 1919 and attracted immediate attention because the articles in this magazine were stories about love and disappointment and were written by real people and not by paid writers.
+In 1919, something occurred which changed the whole picture.
+For quite some time readers of Physical Culture magazine had been sending letters which told their personal stories about overcoming difficulties.
+The decision was made to publish these stories (with the writers' permission, of course) in a new magazine.
+The first issue of the new magazine called "True Story" hit the newstands May, 1919 and attracted immediate attention because the articles in this magazine were all supposed to be true accounts of love and disappointment and were said to be written by real people, not by paid writers.
+Actually, because the average person lacked the writing skills, submitted stories had to be rewritten - a time-consuming task.
+In fact, most of the stories were fiction submitted by professional writers.
+(CLICK HERE to peek inside an early issue.)
 By 1923, "True Story" was the largest newsstand seller with 300,000 in sales.
 By 1926, the sales had skyrocketed to 2 million!

 "True Story" spawned a number of other top-selling Macfadden magazines such as: True Romances, Dream World, True Ghost Stories, Midnight, Dance, True Detective, Photoplay, etc., etc.

 One socially redeeming aspect of his publications was the effect of magazines such as "True Detective" and "Master Detective."
 These magazines (forerunners of TV's "America's Most Wanted") had a real impact on reducing vice and other criminal activities.
-Also because they are records of actual events, they have tremendous historical value today.

 Macfadden applied old-fashion Scotch-Irish business sense to running his publishing business.
 He knew how to delegate responsibilty, and he was skillful at hiring just the right people to fill the key positions.
 One such person was Fulton Oursler (right) who was a master at writing copy and short "teaser" captions which appeared on the covers of the magazines.
 He was the Supervising Editor and oversaw nearly all the publications and was the chief editor of the highly-respected Liberty Magazine which Macfadden had purchased.
 Oursler, who later wrote the bestselling book, The Greatest Story Ever Told, following a religious conversion, was a writer and playwright - a very literate and cultured man.
 He was also an amateur magician and friends with a number of famous, professional magicians such as Houdini and Howard Thurston.
 It was Oursler's idea to publish the popular "Ghost Story" Magazine.